top of page

 • Joining in with predictable noises when listening to a story.

-• Beginning to use a more advanced pencil grip.
+• Developing towards a tripod pencil grip.

 Physical Development

 In Nursery, we have access to lots of opportunities for physical development.
-We have our Early Years garden with a range of physical development resources, weekly physical education lessons, and an intervention programme called ‘Healthy Movers’ which is accessible to all children who choose to participate.
-This half term’s physical education unit is dance and this encompasses physical skills (actions, dynamics, space), social skills (working safely, respectfully, collaboration), emotional skills (independence, confidence), thinking skills (select and apply actions, creativity, and exploration).
-Our key focuses for this term are:
+We have our garden with a range of physical development resources, weekly physical education lessons, and an intervention programme called ‘Healthy Movers’ which is accessible to all children who choose to participate.
+This term, our first physical education unit is dance which encompasses key skills such as dynamics, negotiating space, working safely, showing respect and independence, creative thinking, and providing feedback.
+Our second unit of learning is gymnastics which involves physical skills such as making shapes, balancing, jumping, rocking, rolling and travelling.
+It also involves turn taking, collaboration, as well as showing determination and confidence.

 Communication and Language